siqirua/tp/docs/UserGuide.md

 * 1 or more fields to be edited must be provided in the command.
 * The index provided must be more than 0 and not exceed the number of student scores displayed in the Student Scores list.
-* The mark given cannot exceed the maximum marks for that graded component.
+* The mark given cannot exceed the maximum marks for the associated graded component.
 * Please refrain from entering numbers with more than 2 decimal places of precision.

 Format: `editScore INDEX [m/SCORE] [x/comment]`